Data and Information

 Data Information

-2. An unorganized array of elements 2.
-Arranged element
+2. An unorganized array of elements.2.
+Arranged elements.

-4. It makes no meaning 4.
-It is meaningful
+4. It often makes no meaning on its own.4.
+It is meaningful and provides understanding.

 Digitalization of Data